zammad/zammad-user-documentation/basics/zammad-glossary.rst

    if you're an agent you can learn more about the functionality on this page:
    :doc:`/advanced/macros`.

+Mentions
+   Mentions are a Zammad feature that allows you to tag another agent in a ticket.
+Just type ``@@`` and the name.
+The selected person will be notified and will be watching the ticket from now on.

+   Learn more on this page: :ref:`mentions`.

 Merging Tickets
    If you have two (or more) tickets about the same issue, you can merge one of them into the other.
 By default, Zammad performs checks if a message from